apalhinha/mordor/index.md

 Repeat Sam and Frodo's walk from Bag End to Mordor.
 Then you can destroy the Ring.

-Either walking, running, biking, swiming, or whatever...
+Either walking, running, biking, swimming, or whatever...
 If you can measure the distance, the method is valid.

 # How it works